 Nestled high up on the Bellecote slope, this 3 star hotel has a wonderful peaceful outlook and has been newly renovated throughout, offering a large selection of room types to satisfy the demands of a discerning skier.
 A spacious friendly restaurant, a large sunny terrace, pizzeria and spacious ski shop assures that all your needs are catered for.
 Additionally a twice hourly complimentary navette service provides access to the village.

-Previously the Cimes Blanches, this newly refurbished 3 star hotel overlooks the slopes of Courchevel Moriond (1650) offering the perfect ski-in, ski-out location in the center of the village.
-It boasts a sunny south-facing terrace, spacious bedrooms, sauna, steam room and two restaurants.
+Now in it’s second season, thes newly refurbished 4 star Fahrenheit 7 overlooks the slopes of Courchevel Moriond (1650) offering the perfect ski-in, ski-out location in the center of the village.
+It boasts a sunny south-facing terrace, spacious bedrooms, sauna, steam room, two restaurants and a cool lively bar